0n11san/fyrr_v6/README_2.md

 >  If you find yourself doing this often in development, please [file an issue](https://github.com/facebookincubator/create-react-app/issues/new) to tell us about your use case because we want to make watcher the best experience and are open to changing how it works to accommodate more workflows.

-The build command will check for linter warnings and fail if any are found.
+The build command will check for linter warnings and fail if any are Assets.

 ### Disabling jsdom